strawdynamics/drift/README.md

 });
 ```

-### `Drift#setZoomImageURL`
+### `Drift#setZoomImageURL(imageURL)`

-Change the URL of the zoom image.
+Change the URL of the zoom image to the passed string.
 This only has a visible effect while your Drift is currently open.
 When opening, Drift always pulls the zoom image URL from the specified `sourceAttribute`.
 If you want to make a "permanent" change that will persist after the user leaves and re-enters your Drift trigger, you update its `sourceAttribute` as well (default `data-zoom`).
 For more information about this method, please see [issue #42](https://github.com/imgix/drift/issues/42).

 ``` javascript
 var triggerEl = document.querySelector('img');